RenatoBrittoAraujo/ubuntu-stash/README.md

 > [THEME] Wallpaper set!
 > [THEME] Terminal configured!
 > [THEME] System Apparence set!

-> Would you like to setup your password manager? y

-> [PASSWORD MANAGER] Installing...
-> [PASSWORD MANAGER] Installed!
-Launching it for you to login...

 > Would you like to install your webapp launcher with SSO / automatic login? y